 Rome, Milan, Florence, Venice, and then you will probably also visit the famous Cinque Terre, Sicily, Naples and Positano, and even Puglia.
-However, after visiting these renowned tourist cities and regions of Italy, where else will you go?
+However, after seeing these renowned tourist cities and regions in Italy full of famous Italian landmarks, where else will you go?

 The answer is, there are plenty of other places to visit in the Italian countryside and mountains.
 The real history and beauty of this country, Italy, is in the lesser-known towns.
 You will never regret making an effort to get to some of these off-the-beaten-path Italian destinations because they always have more to surprise you with, and I have one town in my mind.
 Its name is Montefiascone.

 Montefiascone has a long history and a beautiful landscape that includes mountains and a lake.
 There are many things to do in Montefiascone, from cultural visits to outdoor activities.
 It also has fantastic cuisine and local wines as well.
 So, I made this 2 Day Montefiascone Itinerary for those who are visiting Montefiascone for the first time, or who simply want a relaxing weekend escape in Italy.

 Disclaimer: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Montefiascone, you can explore all the days and stops.

 On the first day, you will start with a typical Italian breakfast and the perfect lake view in Montefiascone.
 As today is more about culture and history, you will visit the Cathedral of Montefiascone and the older church where the relics of the German bishop who started the legend of Montefiascone lies.

 You will also enjoy the best two local restaurants in Montefiascone's city center, from traditional Roman cuisine to the best Roman pizza.